ckeenan/reflux-tx-example/README.md

 Development
 =

-The development server is setup using Webpack
+The development server is setup using Webpack w/ `npm start`

 ```
 > npm start
+...
 https://localhost:8080/
 webpack result is served from /js/
 content is served from .../react-webpack-example/src